Stochastic Thermodynamics of Brownian motion in Temperature Gradient: Introduction

-{\bf Introduction} \quad After several decades of hard work, two types of Fluctuation theorems (FTs)~\cite{Gallavotti-1995,Searles1999,Crooks1999,Seifert2012,Jarzynski2011,Ciliberto-2017} have been firmly established.
-Firstly the {\em steady state FT} (SSFT) characterizes the large deviation behaviors~\cite{Searles1999,Zon2003,Lebowitz-1999,Gallavotti-1995} of entropy production (EP) rate in non-equilibrium steady states.
-Secondly, various {\em transient FTs}~\cite{Crooks1999,Jarzynski2011,Seifert2012} characterize the fluctuations of dissipated work in non-equilibrium processes starting from and ending at equilibrium states.
-These FTs constitute the backbone of the emerging field of {\em stochastic thermodynamics}~\cite{Seifert2012,Peliti-Pigolotti-2021,Broeck-intro-2013}, which provides a unified view of non-equilibrium fluctuations.
+After several decades of hard work, two types of Fluctuation theorems (FTs)~\cite{Gallavotti-1995,Searles1999,Crooks1999,Seifert2012,Jarzynski2011,Ciliberto-2017} have been firmly established.
+Firstly the {steady state FT} (SSFT) characterizes the large deviation behaviors~\cite{Searles1999,Zon2003,Lebowitz-1999,Gallavotti-1995} of entropy production (EP) rate in non-equilibrium steady states.
+Secondly, various {transient FTs}~\cite{Crooks1999,Jarzynski2011,Seifert2012} characterize the fluctuations of dissipated work in non-equilibrium processes starting from equilibrium states.
+These results constitute the backbone of an emerging field called {\em stochastic thermodynamics}~\cite{Seifert2012,Peliti-Pigolotti-2021,Broeck-intro-2013}, which provides a unified view of non-equilibrium fluctuations.